Deekayee/nextraBlog/README.md

-# 💻 Nextra Blog: Memory Comparison
+# 💻 Nextra Blog: PC Components

 This is a small research project for a **hardware subject** in my course written in portuguese.
 Instead of submitting a traditional Word documents, I decided to be more creative and build a mini blog site using [**Nextra**](https://nextra.site).